jetstream-cloud/js2docs/docs/ui/cli/overview.md

 ### Important Notes

- * You should be running the latest version of the clients.
-We recommend using python-openstack >= 5.0 as it uses Python3 and removes the dependencies on the now deprecated Python2.
- * It is possible to create entities with the same name; e.g. you could create two networks with the same name; however, they will have different UUIDs.
-When this occurs you may get a cryptic error message about that entity may not exist or some other baffling error.
+ * It is possible to create entities with the same name; e.g. you could create two networks with the same name; however, they will have different ***Universally Unique Indentifiers*** (UUIDs).
+When this occurs you may get a cryptic error message about that entity may not exist or that there are multiple entities with that name.
 In this case, you must address the entity by its UUID.
- * In the examples below we often use ${OS_USERNAME}-api-whatnot to name an entity.
-We do this so that a first time user could more or less cut and paste the example and create a working instance that is unique to you and to distinguish from other users in your project.
  * It is important to understand that everything is owned by the project.
-Other users in your project can see and manipulate entities that you have created.
-Be careful in your naming and pay attention to the things you are manipulating.
+Other users in your project can see and manipulate entities that you have created. *Be careful in your naming and pay attention to the things you are manipulating.*

 ### Getting Started

+You should be running the latest version of the clients.
+We recommend using python-openstack >= 5.0 as it uses Python3 and removes the dependencies on the now deprecated Python2.
+See [Installing Openstack Clients](clients.md) for more information.

-The first thing you'll need to do before being able to do any CLI commands is have an appropriate *openrc* file.
+The next thing you'll need to do before being able to do any CLI commands is have an appropriate *openrc* file.

 <span style="color:red">Please note that openrc files on Jetstream2 require *application credentials*.
 Please refer to the [Jetstream2 Openrc File](openrc.md) page for information on generating an application credential and openrc file.